-The largest problem people find with Zipcar is its limited insurance coverage for younger drivers.
-While $300,000 is not enough to cover catastrophic injuries, it is sufficient in most cases.
+People find that Zipcar offers limited insurance coverage for younger drivers.
+While $300,000 is not enough to cover catastrophic injuries and ongoing medical bills, it is sufficient in most cases.

-How Do I Pursue a Case With a Zipcar Driver?
+How do I Pursue a Case With a Zipcar Driver?

 There is one caveat.
-If you can prove that Zipcar is responsible for the accident, you are able to file a lawsuit against the company for damages.
-You would need to prove that a mechanical defect or poor maintenance procedures were responsible for the accident.
+If you can prove that Zipcar is responsible for the accident, you can file a lawsuit against the company for damages.
+You would need to prove that a mechanical defect or lack of maintenance procedures were responsible for the accident.

 The following are some mechanical problems that could be responsible for an accident.

-What are my Rights if I am Driving a Zipcar?
+What are My Rights if I am Driving a Zipcar?

-Contact us today to review your case without any risk or obligation.
-Our Chicago auto injury lawyers will answer your questions and review your legal options with you so that you can make an educated decision on how to move forward.
-If we are unable to secure compensation for you, we guarantee our services will be free of charge.
+Contact our personal injury law firm today at (888) 424-5757 (toll-free phone number) or through the contact form to schedule a free consultation.
+Our Chicago auto injury lawyers will answer your questions and review your legal options with you to make an educated decision on how to move forward.

 If we cannot secure compensation for you, we guarantee our services will be free of charge.
 All discussions with our auto accident injury attorneys remain confidential through an attorney-client relationship.